ThFransen84/OIfst/README.md

 The directory *fst* already contains the latest saved binary files; running `shell_script` is therefore only necessary after updating files (typically the stem lists), to create new `.fst` files, of which there are two:
 1. `oiv.fst`: Old Irish verbs
-2. `oiAll.fst`: additional frequent words found in an Early Irish narrative text (see Chapter 5 of my Ph.D. thesis).
+2. `oiAll.fst`: additional frequent words found in an Early Irish narrative text (see Chapter 5 of my Ph.D. thesis)